-The club operates a “pay-at-the-door” system: advance tickets only go on sale when the club suspects demand for seats will outstrip capacity, with paid-up members being given advance notice.
-Ticketed events will be clearly marked on the club website, in emails, and announced at the club’s events.
+The club operated a “pay-at-the-door” system: advance tickets only went on sale when the club suspected demand for seats would outstrip capacity, with paid-up members being given advance notice.

-The only house rules we have are to ensure that everyone can enjoy the music and to ensure our Old Cranleighan hosts benefit from us using their facilities:
+The only house rules existed to ensure that everyone could enjoy the music and to ensure our Old Cranleighan hosts benefited from us using their facilities:

 - Please turn off all phones during the concert;